 Budding photographers with a decent smartphone and access to editing software can make a little money selling their images as stock photography.
-While they may not quite be ready to licence original images to Shutterstock, kids should check out sites EyeEm, 123rf, or Foap to make money from their talents.
+While they may not quite be ready to license original images to Shutterstock, kids should check out sites EyeEm, 123rf, or Foap to make money from their talents.

 6. Sell digital products

 If your kid or teen loves writing, they could design and sell an e-book or publish their own books.
 Storyjumper lets kids create and publish their own books, as well as read books written by other children.
 While those with a great eye for design could also create and sell original artwork or posters on sites like Etsy.
 There are plenty of free or cheap illustrator tools to help, such as Photoshop or Canva.
-Toronto-based Leeloo started drawing pictures like this cool Raptors logo when she was just 7-years-old and sold them on t-shirts.
-Leeloodles designs are now sold online and through the Drake General Store.
+Toronto-based Leeloo started drawing pictures like cool Raptors logos when she was just 7-years-old and sold them on t-shirts.
+Leeloodles designs are sold online and through the Drake General Store.